Growing up with Roger Federer

 There were, of course, a whole lot of those ridiculous shots too.
 Like the lob winner running back at Dubai 2005 that left Andre Agassi rather miffed, the slice/smash at Basel 2002 that made Andy Roddick throw his racket across in disbelief, the drop shot at Miami 2017 that left Tomas Berdych so severely flat-footed that some say he’s still standing there, that tweener at US Open 2009 against Novak Djokovic, and the SABR.
 The list is long and you get the drift.

 But this isn’t all.
 There were the other little things about Federer on-court that were the icing on the cake.
 He loved to hit a tennis ball and had a penchant for artistry, so he combined that and often ended up testing the ball kids randomly.
 He would hit balls to the kids kneeling at the side of the net or even at the other end of the court, they would smile either way after catching or dropping it, and the crowd was left applauding.
 It was the simplest thing, yet added so much to his charm.
-Remember, he started off as a ball kid in Basel too.
+Remember, he too started off as a ball kid.

 Then there were the interviews and the tears.
 His on-court interviews with Jim Courier at the Australian Open have a separate fan-base.
 No matter how tired he was after a match, he would stand there and try his best to match the American’s incredible wit.
 And again, those watching were left with beatific smiles.
 Of course, there was his inimitable grace too, like the 2017 Australian Open where he said he wouldn’t mind sharing the title with Rafael Nadal.